mlehotay/ier/IER/IER-diagnostics.md

 * “non-conscious therefore safe” assertions
 * exploratory suffering
 * AI consciousness benchmarks
-* post hoc ethical justification via uncertainty
+* post-hoc ethical justification via uncertainty

-All such uses violate IER’s normative boundaries.

 ---

-## **11. Summary**
+## **12. Summary**

 > **IER explains what experience is while forbidding claims about who has it.
 > Intrinsic constraint is morally real even when epistemically inaccessible.
 > Under such conditions, uncertainty restricts action rather than enabling it.**

 > **If an action risks creating, manipulating, or destroying intrinsic constraint,
-> the absence of diagnostic certainty is not permission to proceed —
+> the absence of diagnostic certainty is not permission to proceed—
 > it is a reason to stop.**

-For all definitions, axioms, and ethical entailments, see the **IER v10.x Normative Specification**.

 ---